 Cancer Statistics

-The Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH&RC), Lahore, Pakistan, has a computerized cancer registry that is a data system created for the collecting, maintenance, and analysis of specific data on patients registered at the hospital.
+Running under the Shaukat Khanum Memorial Trust (SKMT), the Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH&RC), Pakistan, has a computerised cancer registry that is a data system created for the collection, maintenance, and analysis of specific data on patients registered at the hospital.
 Since the hospital in Lahore opened its doors in December 1994, there has been a functioning hospital-based cancer registry.
 The Registry compiles annual cancer statistics by sex, age, region, topography, morphology, stage, grade, etc. The disorders were classified using the International Classification of Diseases, Ninth Revision, Clinical Modification, from December 1994 to December 2003.
 The International Classification of Disease for Oncology, Third Edition (ICD-O-3) was adopted by the Registry in January 2004 to code cancer cases.
-To code cases of cancer and non-cancer in depth, the Registry additionally introduced the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) in 2013.
+To code cases of cancer and non-cancer in depth, the Registry introduced the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) in 2013.

 Results